The Five Lightbulbs

 Lightbulb 2 - Other Things They've Tried

 They've already tried to solve this.
 They've read the books, hired the person, bought the tool.
-Some of it helped.
-Most of it didn't.
-At least not fully.
+Some of it helped, but most didn't.

 The second Lightbulb turns on when you name those attempts with honesty.
 Your customer already knows what hasn't worked.
 When you say it plainly, their trust deepens.